Codeviz0209/my-resume/README.md

 ---

-### **Mobile App Developer**
+### **Java Developer Intern**
-**Keshar Dairy Farm**
+**Sunrise Technology Pvt Ltd**
-*21 June 2024 to 21 September 2024*
+*June 2023 to Dec 2023*
-- Built a mobile app to expand Keshar Dairy Farm's reach.
+- Built a complete back end for a matrimonial website in Java, using Spring Boot.
-- Built a responsive UI using React Native Paper and RN Elements.
+- Built RESTful API with JWT Authentication, testing them using the Postman tool.
-- Integrated subscription services, Razorpay payment gateway, and Google Maps for delivery routing.
+- Interacted with MongoDB database through Spring Boot.
-- Built RESTful APIs and integrated them with the front end.
+- Collaborated with front end React Developers to implement a responsive User Interface for the website.

-**Tech Stack**: React Native, Spring Boot, Docker, MongoDB, Android Studio.
+**Tech Stack**:Spring Boot, MongoDB.

 ---